mrdatawolf/SETradeHouse/README.md

 4. ~~Make a clone of the spreadsheet we have been using.~~
 5. ~~Create all the code needed to derive the numbers shown on the spreadsheet.~~
 6. ~~Align all values to the current spreadsheet as a proof that the system is working.~~
-7. Get the spreadsheet page to allow the trade station amounts/values to be created/updated as needed (for testing).
+7. ~~Get the spreadsheet page to allow the trade station amounts/values to be created/updated as needed (for testing).~~
-8. Get the API fully functional for ingesting data and allowing call to view the data.
-This API should stay in sync with the internal ablities.
+8. ~~Process data from the game server~~
 9. ~~Bring it up on a server online.~~
-10. Get the active servers data being ingested.
+10. ~~Get the active servers data being ingested.~~
-11. Open it up so anyone can interact with the test system.
+11. ~~Open it up so anyone can interact with the test system.~~
+12. Allow touch devices to interact with the pages.
+13. Fix the GPS pull.
-12. Convert SQL files to migrations/seeders.
+14. Convert SQL files to migrations/seeders.

 ##Future Roadmap
 1. Revised +1.0 goals.